WHY VISIT EGYPT

-- Hamam Mahshi: dish made by stuffing rice, wheat or herbs into pigeon then grilled or roasted it.
+- Hamam Mahshi: a dish made by stuffing rice, wheat, or herbs into pigeon then grilled or roasted it.

 - Hummus bi Tahina: a dip made from chickpea and sesame.
 It is usually served with grilled or toasted bread.
 It can also be used as a spread or in a sandwich.

 - Gibna Domiati: a white soft cheese made from buffalo aged 1-3 years

 - Kofta: spiced meatballs (looking more like small sausages than balls) often served on a skewer.

 - Sambousak: fried thin pastry stuffed with cheese